 Membership committee members solicit memberships and evaluate ideas to enhance member value.
 Using a system of neighborhood representatives and captains, they visit door to door to invite neighbors to become members.

 Environmental Impact Committee

 The EIC oversees treatment of Eurasian Watermilfoil on the Lake, along with research into causes and ways to reduce Swimmers Itch.
-The WLA is a member of the Michigan Swimmers Itch Partnership.
+The WLAC is a member of the Michigan Swimmers Itch Partnership.

-Each July, the WLA hosts a community celebration at Melrose Township Park in the village.
-The event includes family fun activities like magic shows and penny hunts, an Art Club show, sailboat rides, and information about the work of the WLA and the WLTC.
+Each July, the WLAC hosts a community celebration at Melrose Township Park in the village.
+The event includes family fun activities like magic shows and penny hunts, an Art Club show, sailboat rides, and information about the work of the WLAC.
 The committee plans all the activities and oversees vendors and volunteers for the event.

 Water Quality Committee

 This committee samples water from 5 points in the Lake on a weekly basis.
 The data is tracked and samples are sent to Tip of the Mitt Watershed Council for analysis.
 The WLAC owns a hydrolab for additional analysis.

 The Education Committee schedules several educational events throughout the summer, covering topics of interest for the health of the Lake and the enjoyment of the surrounding community.